RookieGameDevs/surviveler/server/README.md

 ### Build and install

-Change to the directory where resides the file `main.go`, that is `/path/to/surviveler/server/src/server` and then issue:
+In order to build, at once, the dependencies and the server executable (originally called `server`), just type, from anywhere in the `$GOPATH`:

 ```
-go install
+go install server
 ```

 On success, as for any other Go project, `bin/` and `pkg/` directories will be